 It’s midnight in midwinter in Senekal, Vrystaat.
-It’s not hot.
+It’s not warm.
 Eventually a fire gets going – sort of – and the icy red lumpy piece of deceased wife sits on it, refusing to melt.
 Its like ice vs small fire and ice is winning.
 An alternative hazy recollection is the oven was turned on and the lump placed in there.
 Exact facts are in dispute among us hostages decades later.
 Maybe Stockholm Syndrome?

 To this day I can experience that weird, out-of-body sensation of “WTF are we DOING here?
 Am I in a bad movie or in a bad dream?!”